What’s your “conversion” story? How did you come to eat real, traditional food, and how long ago did that happen?

 Now, it’s your turn!

-To be featured in this series, submit a week’s worth of meal planning from your meal calendar — preferably with links to recipes if they can be found online — to me by email: emily @ butterbeliever . com (minus the anti-spammy spaces.)
+To be featured in this series, submit a week’s worth of meal planning from your meal calendar — preferably with links to recipes if they can be found online, or names of cookbooks they were found in — to me by email: emily @ butterbeliever . com (minus the anti-spammy spaces.)
 Of course since we’re all about real, traditional food around here, your meals have got to be legit.
-So obviously, no toxic, fake, or processed ingredients.
+So obviously, no toxic, fake, or super processed ingredients.
 If you’re not sure what counts as real food and what doesn’t, dig around here a little or just ask me.